BENTLEIGH CLINIC REOPENING 16th DECEMBER - NEW ADDRESS 463 CENTRE RD

 Treatment

-An effective and non-invasive treatment option for patients with different levels of OSA gravity is the use of continues positive airway pressure or CPAP.
+An effective and non-invasive treatment option for patients with different levels of OSA is the use of continuous positive airway pressure or CPAP.
 The patient is required to wear a facial or nasal mask during sleep as the CPAP acts as a pneumatic stent to ensure a clear airway path.